Structures from Silence: Music

-Andy Beta of Pitchfork described the sound on Structures from Silence: "The three extended compositions that comprise Structures arise out of such quiescence; the loops and gentle melodic refrains spire upwards and suggest vistas.
-With just a few cycling elements and floating chords, 'Reflections in Suspension' and 'Quiet Friend' exude a peaceful calm, while the title track is a half hour of contemplative bliss, full of purring drones and high notes that shimmer and fade.
-Like a desert mirage, these structures hover forever at the horizon, an oasis from the din surrounding it."
-Ted Raggett of AllMusic said: "Though Roach's approach changed and explored many new directions, there's a core aesthetic still at work, that of contrasting a variety of loops and repeated motifs with subtle melodic exploration.
+Structures from Silence makes use of loops, drones and motifs.
+Andy Beta of Pitchfork described the album as "three extended compositions".
+He stated that the album's tracks "exude a peaceful calm," and he also stated that the title track was "a half hour of contemplative bliss."
+Further, he said: "Like a desert mirage, these structures hover forever at the horizon, an oasis from the din surrounding it."
+Ted Raggett of AllMusic said:

+"Though Roach's approach changed and explored many new directions, there's a core aesthetic still at work, that of contrasting a variety of loops and repeated motifs with subtle melodic exploration.
 The interweaving of the two approaches, to the point where it's never quite clear what predominates at what point -- especially on opening track 'Reflections in Suspension' – makes for music both cyclic and open-ended."

 The influence of Tangerine Dream and Vangelis is apparent on the album.